By M.P. Pellicer | Stranger Than Fiction Stories

 Poliʻahu Heiau sits on a bluff on the north bank of the Wailua River near Opaekaʻa Falls.
 In 1000 A.D. the first Tahitians migrated to Hawaii and may have landed at Wailua.
 They brought new forms of worship that included human sacrifice especially when preparations were being made for war.

-In 1930 Juliet Rice Wichman, along with the staff who lived there, would hear the sound of Hawaiian ghost soldiers in the dark of night.
+In 1930, Juliet Rice Wichman along with her husband Fred, and the staff who lived there, would hear the sound of Hawaiian ghost soldiers in the dark of night.

 They had moved only a few months before to their home Pihanakalani on their Wailua Ranch, which present day sits in the area of the Hindu Monastery off Kuamoo Road, Kauai.

 The following is her account of a ghostly visitation of Hawaiian ghost soldiers marching to the ruins of Wailua Heiau.
 A Japanese worker named Taka came to her to report ghostly noises.

 Less than a year ago, we moved into the home we had built on the Mauka bank of the Wailua River, and about four months later, our head cowboy came to us in a fever of excitement.

 The legend tells that the Ghost Armies were ancient Hawaiian warriors fated to march, seeking their next battle.
 They come forth on the nights honoring Hawaiian gods Kāne, Kū, Lono, or on the nights of Kanaloa.

 Their wraiths are seen throughout the islands at the sites where war was made.
 They are seen carrying torches, chanting and playing drums.
 They are sighted mostly at night, but have been seen during daylight hours, walking through buildings on an ancient path that does not exist anymore